 We lease laboratory and office space in Watertown, Massachusetts.
 This lease is classified as an operating lease, and will expire in April 2028, with an option to extend the term for an additional five years at then-market rental rates.
 Additionally, we also lease laboratory and office space in Lund, Sweden.
 This lease is classified as an operating lease, and will expire in September 2023, with an option to extend the term for an additional three years.
-Future minimum commitments under these leases are \$7.2 million as of December 31, 2021.
-Of the \$7.2 million, \$1.1 million is due in less than 12 months.
+Future minimum commitments under these leases are \$5.8 million as of March 31, 2023.
+Of the \$5.8 million, \$1.1 million is due in 12 months or less.
 See Note 7 in our unaudited condensed consolidated financial statements in this Quarterly Report for more information on our lease obligations.